Appraisal and sentencing

 - identifying and managing high-value information assets including 'retain as national archives' until they are transferred to the care of the National Archives for future preservation and access.

-Using records authorities to sentence information
+Using records authorities

 There are different records authorities available for your agency to use for sentencing.